It can get confusing when determining who is what regarding qualifications in cosmetic treatments. So let’s clear a few things up!

 A dermatologist may have a particular interest in their chosen field (i.e., skin cancer, eczema, acne, etc.) from a medical perspective; however, they may also be interested and experienced in the cosmetic side of skin, nails, and hair.
 Thus, the cosmetic dermatologist is born.

 Dermatologists can perform surgery, though the extent of the surgery will depend on their interests.
 Many minor dermatological surgeries include removing moles or skin lesions, with more extensive cosmetic surgeries including liposuction.

 Like the cosmetic doctor, the cosmetic dermatologist is a dermatology graduate interested in aesthetics (how we look).
 A cosmetic dermatologist works with patients to improve the look, shape and feel of the skin and body, for example, treating unwanted fatty deposits, sagging skin, wrinkles, or cellulite.

 A cosmetic dermatologist works with patients affected by specific skin and medical conditions and scars.
-For example, a great deal of experience working with lasers means a cosmetic dermatologist is well-placed to administer the same treatment to those with scaring.
+For example, a great deal of experience working with lasers means a cosmetic dermatologist is well-placed to administer the same treatment to those with scarring.

-The tools of the cosmetic dermatologist cross many divides in medicine, alongside colleagues who work in reconstructive medicine (the plastic surgeon).
+The tools of the cosmetic dermatologist cross many divides in medicine alongside colleagues who work in reconstructive medicine (the plastic surgeon).
 The dermatologist vs plastic surgeon compares two separate (but related) medical disciplines, one focused solely on surgical procedures and the other on the skin.

 What is a plastic surgeon?